Mike, a retired photo-journalist started this tradition in 1993, when he opened a cozy little bar in downtown Jerusalem, where he welcomed all.

 In the background, unique and unmistakable, the signature of Mike's Place; free, live music - every night.

-Among the original regulars, or the irregulars as they became known - was Haifa-born, Jerusalem-raised Assaf Ganzman, who had just returned to Israel from playing the blues and managing nightclubs in Nashville, Tennesse.
+Among the original regulars, or the irregulars as they became known - was Haifa-born, Jerusalem-raised Assaf Ganzman,.

-In 1995, in what became Mike's Place folklore - Ganzman inherited the bar when Vegoda threw in his bar-towel, tossed him the keys, wished him well and headed back to Canada.
+In 1995, in what became Mike's Place folklore - Ganzman inherited the bar when Mike threw in his bar-towel, tossed him the keys, wished him well and headed back to Canada

 By 1999, Mike's Place had become a fixture on the Jerusalem scene and Ganzman decided to expand the business.
-He brought in his brother Gal, as a business partner, streamlined the business operations and in 30-days acquired, renovated and opened a second Mike's Place in Jerusalem.
-One of the first bars in Israel to serve Guinness on tap.
+He brought in his brother Gal, as a business partner.

 On 29th April 2003, terrorists attempted to destroy that Mike's Place 'home' and everything it stood for.